 3.1: Introduction

 Research Methodology helps in evaluating and determining the most probable approach that is required to be followed to accomplish the complete and detail outcome of the course.
 (Bryman, A. and Bell, E. , 2011), mentioned that the theories and concepts that are endorsed in the research methodology will assist in gaining the broad and better analysis of the research topic.
-The data which is collected by the researcher is of two types – primary data and secondary data.
-Primary data signifies the original data collected by the researcher separately for each project through the distribution of open-ended structure questionnaire to the sample respondents.
+The data which is collected by the researcher is of two types – primary data and secondary data published sources such as the GCB and ADB annual Banks reports.
+The researcher, in this study, has collected the primary source of data by employing interview schedule,and structured questionnaire.
+Primary data signifies the original data collected by the researcher separately for each project through the distribution of open-ended structure questionnaire to the sample respondents, which translate the research objectives into specific questions.
+The secondary data was accompanied with primary data collected through a questionnaire administered on a drop and pick basis.
 Employment of research methodology helps in knowing the process adopted for analyzing the appropriate research of managing assets and liabilities and the measurement of risk for balancing the assets and liabilities.
 However, (Crouch, C. and Pearce, J., 2012), pointed, that the brief procedure of research methodology can also guide towards the frequent errors that may generate limits within the process of research.
 Apart from that, the researcher has tried to exercise each detail procedure of research methodology that can help and assist in superior analysis GCB an ADB and their relation with asset liability management in the international banking structure.

 3.2: Method outline